tjassal/tjassal.github.io/_posts/2021-04-08-AAG-2021-Presentations.md

 featured_image: '/images/blog/iss-pacificNW.jpg'
 ---

 Lab members will give a couple of talks at this years [AAG annual meeting](https://www2.aag.org/aagannualmeeting/).
+If you're in attendance, please click the links below to check them out.

 Mainul will present his master's research on tracking cyclonic impacts on mangrove forests in Bangladesh.
 His [talk](https://bit.ly/3mt18Mw), entitled 'Tracking Cyclonic Impact and Recovery Rate of Mangrove Forest using Remote Sensing: A Case Study of the Sundarbans, Bangladesh' is in the 'Advances in Remote Sensing Techniques and Applications II' session on Thursday afternoon at 3:05 pm PDT.